Arranged marriage: Child marriage

-Child marriage, particularly 12 years old for men, 9 years old for girls because of they are entering teenages.
-Sperm production in men and menstrual period in women begin at these ages.
-Does not prepare or provide the individual much opportunity to make an informed, free choice about matrimony.
-These child marriages are implicitly arranged marriages.
+Child marriage does not prepare or provide the individual much opportunity to make an informed, free choice about matrimony.
+They are implicitly arranged marriages.
 In rural areas of East Asia, Sub-Saharan Africa, South Asia and Latin America, poverty and lack of options, such as being able to attend school, leave little choice to children other than be in early arranged marriages.
 Child marriages are primarily seen in areas of poverty.
 Parents arrange child marriages to ensure their child's financial security and reinforce social ties.
 They believe it offers protection and reduces the daughter's economic burden on the family due to how costly it is to feed, clothe and (optionally) educate a girl.
 By marrying their daughter to a good family, the parents improve their social status by establishing a social bond between each other.

 According to Warner, in nations with the high rates of child marriages, the marriage of the girl is almost always arranged by her parents or guardians.
 The nations with the highest rates of arranged child marriages are: Niger, Chad, Mali, Bangladesh, Guinea, Central African Republic, Afghanistan, Yemen, India and Pakistan.
 Arranged child marriages are also observed in parts of the Americas.

 Poverty

 In impoverished communities, every adult mouth to feed becomes a continuing burden.
 In many of these cultures, women have difficulty finding gainful employment (or are simply prohibited from doing so), and their daughters become the greatest burden to the family.
 Some scholars argue that arranging a marriage of a daughter becomes a necessary means to reduce this burden.
-Poverty, thus, is a driver of arranged marriage.
+Poverty therefore is a consequent driver of arranged marriage.

 This theory is supported by the observed rapid drop in arranged marriages in fast growing economies of Asia.
 The financial benefit parents receive from their working single daughters has been cited as a reason for their growing reluctance to see their daughters marry at too early an age.

 Late marriage

-Late marriage, particularly past the age of 30 years old, reduces the pool of available women for autonomous marriages.
+Late marriage, particularly past the age of 35 years old, reduces the pool of available women for autonomous marriages.
 Introductions and arranged marriages become a productive option.

 For example, in part due to economic prosperity, about 40% of modern Japanese women reach the age of 29 and have never been married.
 To assist late marriages, the traditional custom of arranged marriages called miai-kekkon is re-emerging.
 It involves the prospective bride and groom, family, friends and a matchmaker (nakōdo, 仲人); the pair is selected by a process with the individuals and family involved (iegara, 家柄).
 Typically the couple meets three times, in public or private, before deciding if they want to get engaged.